yujie-tao/personal-website/_pages/initiative.md

 ### HCI Research Community
 I got involved in HCI research in my senior year.
 Since then, I have been trying to contribute the community.
 I recently helped organize [CHI 2020 Smell, Taste, & Temperature Symposium](http://stt20.plopes.org) as a moderator.
+I will also join UbiComp 2020 as a student volunteer.

 ### Product Community for Undergraduates